Skip to Main Content

 Anabelle Lopez

-Anabelle is a Senior at Rowan University double majoring in Advertising and Public Relations who brings her creative energy to the Healing Arts Center through visual design.
-She creates graphics and promotional materials using tools like Figma and Adobe Illustrator, helping to communicate the center’s mission.
-Her work reflects her belief that art is a powerful tool for self-expression, healing, and connection.
+Anabelle is a 2026 Rowan University graduate who earned her degree summa cum laude after double majoring in Advertising and Public Relations.
+She brings her creative energy to the Healing Arts Center through graphic design, creating visuals for the website, flyers, newsletters, social media, and other promotional materials.
+Using tools like Figma and Adobe Illustrator, she helps communicate the center’s mission through thoughtful and engaging design.
+Her work reflects her belief that art can inspire self-expression, healing, and connection.

 Programing Made Possible Through Support From: